PDA

 If you Dual-Boot or Triple-Boot:

-Once you reboot into the rEFIt menu, choose to start the partition tool.
+Once you boot into the rEFIt menu, choose to start the partition tool.
 It will ask if you want to sync your partitions.
 Say yes. after rebooting, you should be able to select the Linux icon in rEFIt and it will boot into your Ubuntu install.

 PLEASE add your comment to this bug report.
 This is a serious issue and should be addressed.
 It will not get attention unless it affects a lot of people: https://bugs.edge.launchpad.net/ubuntu/+source/ubiquity/+bug/222126